backengineering/llvm-msvc/README.md

 - Supports ``/MP`` when precompiled headers are present.
 - Supports ``/GL`` (LTO optimization).

-## How to use llvm-msvc?
-- Install Visual Studio 2015 to 2022 (I recommend using 2022) along with WDK11.
-- Download and install llvm-msvc from the following repository ([llvm-msvc_X86_64_installer.exe](https://github.com/backengineering/llvm-msvc/releases))
-- Create your Windows driver project and choose "LLVM-MSVC_v143_KernelMode" as your platform toolset.
-- Compile your project.

 ## FAQ
 ### Why do we make this project?